-Property tax is a tax on property, payable by whoever that has a legal or beneficial interest in the property.
+Property tax is a wealth tax levied on property ownership and is payable by whoever that has a legal or beneficial interest in the property.
 Usually his name is included in the valuation list as the "owner".

 Where the property is being sold/transferred